Update: A year later: Two important puzzle pieces have landed in my inbox since this post went up for Tyner’s big birthday.

 Tyner also loved Bud Powell and Thelonious Monk.
 As a kid he talked about them all the time, and eventually his high school running buddies called him “Bud Monk.”
 Powell gave him the message directly, frequently coming by to practice on Tyner’s piano, and Monk was another crucial member of the extended Coltrane musical family.
 In Lewis Porter’s book on Coltrane, there’s an important quote from Tyner about Monk and Coltrane, including the telling sentences, “The music of Monk is strange, fleeting, and presents the peculiarity of being at one time very shifting but also very grounded, with a very sure tempo.
 My playing, I believe, possessed also this metronomic rhythmic accuracy….because I have a good strong left hand, John knew that he could count on this rhythmic foundation….”

 Harold Mabern gives Bud’s brother Richie Powell credit for the bitonal piano intro on the Clifford Brown/Max Roach “Delilah,” saying it was a source for McCoy Tyner’s harmonic innovations.
 Tyner himself name-checks the younger Powell in an early interview for his “sustaining chords.”
+(Update: Sami Linna intelligently suggests that Tyner actually said, “Suspended chords,” to Stanley Dance in that first DownBeat interview.)

 A profile by Ted Panken reveals another primary source: